One question that every single person who starts a blog must face is “What should I name my blog?”

-- Don’t go too trendy – For instance, if you want to blog about DIY projects, don’t name your blog “distressedpaintpalletprojects101” because it’s too specific and on trend for right now.
+- Don’t go too trendy or clever – For instance, if you want to blog about DIY projects, don’t name your blog “distressedpaintpalletprojects101” because it’s too specific and on trend for right now.

 - Don’t make it too wordy – Trust me, when you go to a blog conference and have to say your blog’s name 100 times a day, you’ll be glad it’s easy to say!